Best NYC Summer Programs – 2026

 1) Barnard College Pre-College Programs

 For high-achieving young women, Barnard has several New York City summer programs available.
-Firstly, students accepted into The Young Women’s Leadership Institute will develop their problem-solving skills, career readiness, and ability to collaborate.
-To do so, they’ll choose from one of seven tracks: STEMinist, Writing and Literature, Political Science and Economics, Urban Studies and Architecture, Art History, Sociology and Gender Studies, and Dance.
-Within each track, there are two session options and multiple topics available.
-For example, Writing and Literature students can choose from poetry, comedy, and filmmaking, among others.
+Firstly, students accepted into the NextGen Leadership Institute will develop their problem-solving skills, career readiness, and ability to collaborate.
+To do so, they’ll choose from one of four tracks: STEMinist, Writing and Literature, or Global Humanities.
+Within each track, there are two session options and several topics available.
+For example, Writing and Literature students can choose from Interpreting Literature, Writing for TV, or Screenwriting.

 Additionally, the Health and Society Institute is where students explore the intersection of science, medicine, and health.
 Topics include healing rituals and the politics of surveillance, among others, and students also take a qualitative research course.
-Likewise, the Sustainable Food and the City Institute introduces students to how agriculture, health, policy, and climate change overlap.
+Likewise, the Plate + Planet Lab introduces students to how agriculture, health, policy, and climate change overlap.
 During their exploration of these and other topics, students interact with farmers and local experts.

 Applications are required for all programs.
 In addition to transcripts and recommendations, students must also write an essay and activities list.

-Columbia’s signature offering, Summer Immersion, is offered in both an in-person and virtual format.
-Students choose from either three-week or one-week courses, although the one-week courses are commuter-only.
+Columbia’s signature offering, NYC Residential/Commuter Summer, is three weeks long, although students can do two sessions for up to six weeks total.
 There are over 70 options, which include everything from Drawing: Eye and Idea to Intensive Seminars in Modern Chemistry.
-Moreover, students participate in a wide range of programming options and can opt to live on Columbia’s campus.
-Note that the online version is either two weeks or one week.
+Moreover, students participate in a wide range of programming options and can opt to live on Columbia’s campus or commute.
+Note that the online version is either two weeks or one week, and features about 40 course options.

 In addition, there are several specialty Columbia summer programs.
 The Summer High School Academic Program for Engineers (SHAPE) offers courses in robotics, computer science, and innovation, among others.
 It is very selective.
 Moreover, all courses are project-based and taught by Columbia Engineering faculty.
-However, students must procure their own housing.
+Students can apply for housing.

 NYC not your jam?
 Columbia also offers Climate School in the Green Mountains, which is held in Vermont.
 Here, students explore topics like consumerism, climate projection and modeling, and decarbonization pathways through seminars, field trips, and projects.